Decathlon/vitamin-compose/buttons/README.md

 these buttons have the most emphasis.

-The minimal usage of the component is the text of the button but you can add an icon or customize the size with a small, medium or large size variants.
+The minimal usage of the component is the text of the button but you can add an icon or customize the size with a medium or large size variants.

 ```kotlin
 VitaminButtons.Primary(text = "Primary") {